Business Idea

 These accessories allow a UV laser engraver to handle flat objects, curved surfaces, metal rings, glassware, and even 3D crystal blocks.

-Material Tests: What a UV Laser Engraver Can Handle
+Real Material Tests: What and How well UV Laser Engraver Can Handle Different Materials

 One of the best ways to understand UV engraving is to look at how it interacts with different materials.